dperezrada/poliglo/README.md

         SUPERVISOR_LOG_PATH="/tmp/poliglo_supervisor_logs" \
         deployment/scripts/start_workers.sh

-If there is any problem checkout the logs in $SUPERVISOR_LOG_PATH
+If there is any problem check out the logs in $SUPERVISOR_LOG_PATH

 #### Start a workflow instance
     python examples/start_a_workflow_instance.py

-And take a look to the monitor to see it running (http://localhost:9000).
+And take a look at the monitor to see it running (http://localhost:9000).
 If there is any error, press over the error column number.
-See the error, try to fix it, restart the server and the workers, and press the retry button.
+See the error, try to fix it, restart the server and the workers and press the retry button.

-If its done cat the file to see the result: cat /tmp/poliglo_example_numbers.txt
+When it's done, cat the file to see the result: cat /tmp/poliglo_example_numbers.txt

-Did you notice that in the file there was less numbers than the initials once.
-Thats because the find_even worker is filtering the numbers that are not even.
+Did you notice that in the file there were less numbers than the initial ones?
+That's because the find_even worker is filtering the numbers that are not even.